Working with the Wire Frame Large Hoops makes for an easy and fast bezel that is light weight and brimming with possibilities. Enjoy!

 Clean any excess clay left on the wire frame or your fingers using a wet wipe or damp cloth.
 If you wait until the clay is cured it will be nearly impossible to clean it, as the clay is hard as a rock.

-Time to start laying the flattened cut wire from Steps 1-2 into the Crystal Clay filled wire frame.
-Position the wire into the Crystal Clay with the flattened textured side facing up and flush to one of the edges of the channel cuff.
+Time to start laying the flattened cut wire from Steps 1-2 into the Epoxy Clay filled wire frame.
+Position the wire into the Epoxy Clay with the flattened textured side facing up and flush to one of the edges of the channel cuff.
 Start to create a pattern of various wire lengths to give it a “grass in the garden” like feel.

 If you are not happy with how the pattern is laying out, use a toothpick or a headpin to remove the wire from the clay.
 If there is a gap or uneven surface area, use your fingers to gently pat down the surface until smooth again.
 You have 90-120 minutes to work with the clay before it hardens, so you have time to get it just right.